Essmaw/GenePred-Listeria/README.md

   <img src="results/jVenn_chart.png" width=400/>
 </div>

-The intersection between the three sets represents the genes that are correctly predicted by our program.
-The intersection between the predicted genes and the reference genes from Prodigal represents the genes that are correctly predicted by our program but not by Prodigal.
-The intersection between the predicted genes and the reference genes represents the genes that are correctly predicted by Prodigal but not by our program.
-The intersection between the predicted genes and the reference genes represents the genes that are correctly predicted by our program but not by Prodigal.
+- Intersection between the three sets → genes that are correctly predicted by our program.
+- Intersection between Gpred + Prodigal → genes that are correctly predicted by our program but not by Prodigal.
+- Intersection between Listeria + Prodigal → genes that are correctly predicted by Prodigal but not by our program.
+- Intersection between Gpred + Listeria → genes that are correctly predicted by our program but not by Prodigal.

 We can see that ...